sun-labs/rpi-wifi-setup/Readme.txt

 been running by editing the /etc/raspiwifi/raspiwifi.conf

-USAGE:
+### USAGE:

-== Connect to the "RaspiWiFi[xxxx] Setup" access point using any other WiFi enabled device.
+== Connect to the "SL screen [xxxx]" access point using any other WiFi enabled device.

-== Navigate to [10.0.0.1], [raspiwifisetup.com], or
+== A captive portal will open (tested on android, iOS and mac) Else  Navigate to [10.0.0.1], using any web browser on the device you connected with.
-[idliketoconfigurethewifionthisdevicenowplease.com] (I was debating whether this was funny or not and, yes, it was) using any web browser on the device you connected with. (don't forget to manually start with [https://] when using SSL mode)
+(don't forget to manually start with [https://] when using SSL mode)

 == Select the WiFi connection you'd like your Raspberry Pi to connect to from the drop down list and enter its wireless password on the page provided.
 If no